pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Covid-Indicator/README.md

 ## Summary

-This Adaptive Card Extension allow user select  an Country to get information about CONVID-19 . the data is retrived by REST API provided by https://rapidapi.com/api-sports/api/covid-193/ .
+This Adaptive Card Extension allow user select a country to get information about COVID-19 cases.
+The data is retrieved by REST API provided by https://rapidapi.com/api-sports/api/covid-193/ .

  The Data is updated every hour.